 Dirk wouldn't hear of it.
 A doctrinaire ecstatic, he insisted on getting drunk every night because you lose your freedom if you don't exercise it and license is the best exercise of all.
-Dirk was driven to pleasure by the same demonic dynamic that had quided him during his highly moral career as chief suggested they have their binges once a week and officer of the largest and fastest and best-looking starship in the Earth's navy.
+Dirk was driven to pleasure by the same demonic dynamic that had guided him during his highly moral career as chief officer of the largest and fastest and best-looking starship in the Earth's navy.
 He went after pleasure on principle and laughed on cue, since a sense of duty can affect even one's sense of humor.

 After awhile, since drunks are pretty boring when one is sober, Bill took to hanging out with Splock while Dirk lay most of the day in a drunken stupor.
 Illyria didn't like it because she didn't like Splock.
 She didn't trust him.
 He had the look of one of those people who doesn't like to see other people having fun, and who do their best to make that fun stop.
 But Bill was firm with her.
 He explained that he had to spend some of his time with the boys.
 She wondered why he didn't make any friends among the local Royoans.
-Bill explained that it was a little difficult to get on with them since they talked very every year.
+Bill explained that it was a little difficult to get on with them since they talked very slowly and entirely in surfing terms, which changed every year.
 How was Bill to know that "wheeling down the mountain mouth of the dibbler" meant "come to the barbecue this evening"?
 And there was no sense going to the barbecue because the Royoan males didn't really talk about anything except waves.
 They kept a count and a remembrance of every wave that they saw each day, though each new day's memory-accumulation of new waves drove out remembrance of the others, except for the small part of their memory that contained the history of the Greatest Waves of All Time.
-This too was a fruitful subject of discussion with them: "Remember old 22 in the year of Marsh Hen?"
+This too was a fruitful subject of discussion with them:

+"Remember old 22 in the year of Marsh Hen?"

 "Yeah.
 It was like the double 2456 in the year of the Scarlet Ibis."
-And so on.
-Bill tried to get into the conversation.
-Sometimes, when strong drink had loosened his tongue, he made up years of great waves.
-Everybody agreed with him that was a great wave and a great year.
-It was impossible to tell whether they believed him or didn't want to hurt his feelings.
-It probably made no difference anyhow. slowly and entirely in surfing terms, which changed off his chin.
-So Bill took to the company of Splock.
-He found Splock comprehensible.
-Splock reminded him of many sergeants he had known.
-Lack of feelings and total deprivation of a sense of humor has never been a detriment to the warrior spirit.